mjtomei/inflation/inflation_analysis.md

 **Fine-resolution geographic price variation** would enable neighborhood-level price tracking.
 CPI regional data covers only broad metropolitan areas, leaving within-city variation (food deserts, price discrimination by neighborhood demographics) invisible.
 Given documented disparities in food access and pricing by neighborhood income and racial composition, we would expect substantial variation invisible to current measurement.

-**Quality-adjusted services pricing** would track service quality changes—wait times, staff ratios, appointment availability—alongside prices.
+**Quality-adjusted services pricing** would track service quality changes (wait times, staff ratios, appointment availability) alongside prices.
 Hedonic adjustment exists for goods but is minimal for services.
-Quality deterioration in healthcare, education, and government services represents hidden inflation potentially large enough to alter conclusions about real wage growth in service-intensive consumption categories.
+Quality deterioration in healthcare, education, and government services represents hidden inflation large enough to alter conclusions about real wage growth in service-intensive consumption categories.

 **Wealth-contingent pricing** would track how prices differ based on buyer characteristics (credit scores, insurance status, negotiating power).
 CPI measures posted prices, not transaction prices; price discrimination based on buyer characteristics is extensive but unmeasured.
 This data would quantify "poverty premiums" and help explain within-income-group variation in inflation experience.

 **Expectation-outcome gaps** would link survey-based inflation expectations (Michigan, NY Fed) to actual purchase behavior.
-This would reveal how expectation errors affect household decisions and whether systematic expectation biases exist by demographic group—potentially explaining some of the political polarization around inflation perceptions noted in Section 5.
+This would reveal how expectation errors affect household decisions and whether expectation biases exist by demographic group, potentially explaining some of the political polarization around inflation perceptions noted in Section 5.

 ### 6.9 Implications for Measurement Policy